joseramonc/rails-snippets/README.md

 # rails-snippets package
 An [atom](https://atom.io) package to add snippets for Ruby on Rails projects.

-Developed with Ruby 1.9 syntax (`key: 'value'`) and rails 4 onwards in mind, but most code in the snippets is going to work on Rails 3 too.
+Developed with Ruby 1.9 syntax (`key: 'value'`) and rails 5 onwards in mind, but most snippets work on older versions too.

-Contributions are greatly appreciated, if your favorite snippets are missing [open an issue](https://github.com/joseramonc/railsteroids/issues) or send a pull request, I would :heart: to merge your favorite snippets.
+Contributions are greatly appreciated, if your favorite snippets are missing [open an issue](https://github.com/joseramonc/rails-snippets/issues) or send a pull request, I would :heart: to merge your favorite snippets.

 Please fork this repository and open a pull request to add / improve snippets.